-The financial statements of the Corporation for its fiscal year ending March 31, 2009 and the accompanying report prepared by Toski, Schaefer & Co., P.C., the independent auditor of the Corporation, have been filed with each Repository and are hereby included by reference herein.
-Toski, Schaefer & Co., P.C. has not been engaged to perform and has not performed, since the date of such report, any procedures on the financial statements addressed in that report.
-Toski, Schaefer & Co., P.C. also has not performed any procedures relating to this Remarketing Circular.
+The financial statements of the Corporation for its fiscal year ending March 31, 2008 and the accompanying report prepared by KPMG LLP, formerly the independent auditor of the Corporation, have been filed with each Repository and are hereby included by reference herein.
+KPMG LLP has not been engaged to perform and has not performed, since the date of such report, any procedures on the financial statements addressed in that report.
+KPMG LLP also has not performed any procedures relating to this Remarketing Circular.